-If you get behind the wheel on Indiana roadways, you are required to maintain motor-vehicle insurance coverage for the vehicle you are driving.
+If you get behind the wheel on Indiana roadways, you are required to maintain auto insurance coverage for the vehicle you are driving.
 To take the risk of being uninsured is just not worth it.
-Not only can your license be suspended if you drive without insurance, but your rights to recover if you are seriously injured in a motor-vehicle crash through no fault of your own can also be in jeopardy.
+Not only can your license be suspended if you drive without insurance, but your rights to recover if you are seriously injured in a motor vehicle crash through no fault of your own can also be in jeopardy.
 It’s a lose–lose situation.

-After a car accident, your car-accident lawyer can go a long way toward ensuring you get the answers, resolution, and closure you need if you or a loved one are hurt in a car or truck crash.
+After an accident, your car accident lawyer can go a long way toward ensuring you get the answers, resolution, and closure you need if you or a loved one are hurt in a car or truck crash.
 As your advocate, the attorney you choose to work with will make a difference.
-The Indiana car-accident lawyers of Langer and Langer serve clients throughout Indiana.
-Feel free to contact our offices, if you have further questions about traffic accidents in Indiana.
+The Indiana car accident lawyers of Langer & Langer serve clients throughout Indiana.
+Feel free to contact our offices if you have further questions about traffic accidents in Indiana.